 Revoke Machine Ready

 The standard allows for two Hermes-compliant workflows when downstream equipment is in the “Machine ready” state and needs to change width.
 A simplified, just delaying “Start transport” message until the new width is set.
-However the more explicit method using “Revoke machine ready” is recommended, then a new “Machine ready” message required after the new width is set.
+However, the more explicit method using “Revoke machine ready” is recommended, then a new “Machine ready” message required after the new width is set.

 In case the “Revoke machine ready” is used it doesn’t matter if the reason for width adjustment was a Hermes <Width> attribute, program selection or manually setting the equipment width.
 A width adjustment will always trigger a Hermes state change.